-The Library staff provides information literacy instruction to classes based on specific assignments.
-These classes are scheduled by faculty and a lesson plan is developed cooperatively between the faculty member and the library instructor.
+The Library staff provides information literacy sessions to classes based on specific assignments.
+The goal of these sessions is to help students learn how to access library resources and how to apply them to their assignments.
+Information literacy sessions are scheduled by faculty and a lesson plan is developed cooperatively between the faculty member and the library instructor.